-G-Sync by Nvidia works Nvidia GPUs and G-Sync-compatible displays, but it requires dedicated hardware to function properly.
-G-Sync has low-latency, eliminates screen-tearing, and offers powerful performance and 4K gaming.
+G-Sync by Nvidia works with Nvidia GPUs and G-Sync-compatible displays, but it requires dedicated hardware to function properly.
+G-Sync has low latency, eliminates screen-tearing, and offers powerful performance and 4K gaming.

 The best 4K monitor for console gaming should have many ports that give you more flexibility.
 Make sure that the monitor comes with HDMI, DVI, VGA, and DisplayPort as the bare minimum.